merci-libre/python-sat/readme.md

 `$HOME/.config/server_admin_tool/servers.toml`

 On startup, `sat` will search for these files within those directories.
-If the process cannot find the file, the program will generate an error, and exit.
+If the process cannot find the file, the program will automatically create this file again.

 ## Server List Formatting